AledPeart/theNameGame/TESTING.md

 ### **As the owner I want the user to be shown a series of ‘high frequency nouns’**.

 -	Everyday ‘high frequency’ nouns are used
-- Common and objects specifically chosen for the game
+- Common evryday objects specifically chosen for the game

 ### **As the owner I want the user to be offered some additional prompts if they are unable to name an object.**.